Hillfort: Finland

 One special feature about the Finnish hillforts that while most of them are located these days within some distance from the sea, but earlier many of the forts were located by the sea, due to post-glacial rebound.

 Finland has around 100 hillforts verified by excavations, and about 200 more suspected sites.
-The largest hillfort in Finland is the Rapola Castle, another notable one is the Old Castle of Lieto.
+The largest hillfort in Finland is the Rapola Castle, other notable are the Old Castle of Lieto and the Sulkava hillfort.